 Fish are one of the richest sources of omega-3 foods available.
 Salmon is a superfood because it is extremely nutrient-dense.
 It is a lean source of protein, as well as magnesium, potassium, and vitamins.
 It is also rich in omega-3, with half a fillet (around 100 grams) containing about 2260mg-4000mg.

 Herring is quite popular as a canned snack.
-It can also be smoked and precooked, which makes easy to eat.
-It is a popular breakfast food in certain countries, and is a rich source of vitamin D and selenium.
-There is about 1800mg of omega-3 acids in 100grams.
+It can also be smoked and precooked, which makes it easy to eat.
+It is popular breakfast food in certain countries and is a rich source of vitamin D and selenium.
+There are about 1800mg of omega-3 acids in 100grams.

 Flaxseeds are seeds of the flax plant.
 They are often ground or crushed to extract the oil.
 Flaxseed is so potent that is used as an omega-3 supplement.
 Flaxseeds are also very high in fiber, vitamin E, magnesium, and other nutrients.
 They contain 2338 mg of omega-3 per tablespoon for the seeds and 7196 mg per tablespoon of the oil.
 You can find them here.

 Chia seeds, like flaxseeds, are some of the best sources of omega-3s apart from seafood.
 They are nutritious as they contain calcium, phosphorus, and other essential elements.
 A single spoonful of chia seeds contains around 2 grams of protein and 8 amino acids.
 The omega-3 content is 4915 mg for every 28 grams.
 You can find them here.